 The Judicial Institute [founded 2013]

-The Judicial Institute is based in Parliament House and virtually all training and education takes place in a modern training suite.
+The Judicial Institute is based in Parliament House and virtually all training and education takes place in a modern learning suite.
 The guiding philosophy of the Judicial Institute is that judicial training is judge-led, judge-devised and judge-delivered.

 The format of the training is largely one-day and two-day courses on specific subjects, including topics such as sentencing, criminal law, family law, European law and private law.

 Emphasis is also placed on bench-specific skills, including court and case management.
 The Judicial Institute has developed specific training modules in relation to domestic abuse; diversity awareness; equal treatment; and judicial ethics in public life.